March 13, 2020

 With the move to online classes coming, students will need regular access to a computer or tablet with a recent version of Windows or iOS, as well as Internet access.

-Students who do not have a computer, tablet or other device, or who lack off-campus access to the Internet should fill out this short form to inform the university of their needs, so that arrangements can be made.
+Students who do not have a computer, tablet or other device, or who lack off-campus access to the Internet should fill out a short form to inform the university of their needs, so that arrangements can be made.
 Students who do have a computer and regular Internet access do not need to fill out this technology form.
 The software and programs needed to complete coursework will be provided.

 Faculty and staff should please remind students to fill out the technology form if they will be lacking devices or Internet access.